 4. Have empathy.

 Do you know the difference between sympathy and empathy?
-I was recently watching one of my favorite Audrey Hepburn movie “Funny Face” with Fred Astaire.
-In the movie Audrey plays a bookstore clerk named Jo Stockton whose character was explaining the difference between sympathy and empathy to Fred Astaire’s character.
-Sympathy is understanding someone’s emotion while empathy is putting ourselves into someone else’s place and feeling their emotions.
+I was recently watching one of my favorite Audrey Hepburn movies “Funny Face” with Fred Astaire.
+In the movie, Audrey plays a bookstore clerk named Jo Stockton, whose character explains the difference between sympathy and empathy to Fred Astaire’s character.
+Sympathy is understanding someone’s emotions, while empathy is putting ourselves into someone else’s place and feeling their feelings.
 It’s a subtle difference indeed but one worth noting.
-(In that moment Fred Astaire kisses her and explains that he put himself in her place and that she wanted to be kissed, pretty classic).
+(At that moment, Fred Astaire kisses her and explains that he put himself in her place and that she wanted to be kissed, pretty classic).

-Becoming emphatic is placing ourselves in the place of others and feeling what they are feeling within their current circumstances.
-When we take sympathy a step further into empathy we truly become one with the person.
-Mother Teresa is a great example of an empathic person.
-She was able to put herself into the situation of the people she was helping and in that instant transformed herself to become a more loving person towards them.
-When we practice empathy we use our imagination to feel the person, whether that person is your loved ones or even your enemy.
+Becoming emphatic is placing ourselves in the place of others and feeling what they feel within their current circumstances.
+When we take sympathy a step further into empathy, we truly become one with the person.
+Mother Teresa is an excellent example of an empathic person.
+She was able to put herself into the situation of the people she was helping and, in that instant, transformed herself to become a more loving person towards them.
+When we practice empathy, we use our imagination to feel the person, whether that person is your loved one or even your enemy.

-Practicing empathy is a deeper level compared to sympathy.
+Practicing empathy is a more profound level compared to sympathy.
 Sympathy can often lead to pity.
-Pity is not a great emotion because it often leads to the feeling of superiority — in order for you to have pity you feel like you are above the person you are helping.
-Empathy puts us in the same level as the person we are helping and even more so puts us in their place.
-Practicing empathy can lead us to understanding each other in a deeper more meaningful level and can deepen our relationships with our loved ones.
+Pity is not a great emotion because it often leads to the feeling of superiority — in order for you to have pity, you feel like you are above the person you are helping.
+Empathy puts us on the same level as the person we are helping and, even more so puts us in their place.
+Practicing empathy can lead us to understand each other on a deeper more meaningful level and can deepen our relationships with our loved ones.

 5. Do the right thing (always).

-When we do the ‘right thing’ even when no one knows it, we feel good about ourselves.
+We feel good about ourselves when we do the ‘right thing’ even when no one knows it.
 When we don’t, we often feel bad.
-Our emotion or conscience is a guidance system sort of like an “internal-GPS” that indicates how far or how near we are to our true-self (you may call it our ‘soul’).
-For that reason when we do something that is negative we feel bad to indicate we are far from who we truly are.
-When we feel good and happy it indicates we are one with our true self.
+Our emotion or conscience is a guidance system sort of like an “internal GPS” that indicates how far or how near we are to our true self (you may call it our ‘soul’).
+For that reason when we do something that is negative we feel wrong to indicate we are far from who we indeed are.
+When we feel good and happy, it indicates we are one with our true selves.

 “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.” – Oprah